vagonbar/gr-gwncppvgb/README.md

 ## A new block creation test

-The following commands create a `message_repeat` block`.
+The following commands create a `message_repeat` block.
 This block contains an input and an output ports, and repeats the message received in the input port by sending it on the output port, in this flowgraph:

     `message_strobe --> message_repeat --> message_debug`

 This test will be included in the `qa_message_repeat.py` QA test code.

 The new block can be created with the following commands: